Hammad-GitHub/Hammad-GitHub/README.md

   </picture>
 </p>

-A dedicated Computer Science student at FAST-NUCES, building a strong foundation in core programming principles and low-level systems development.
-Grounded in a rigorous academic background from BSS and BCP.
+<span style="color: #AF7A5F;">A dedicated Computer Science student at FAST-NUCES, building a strong foundation in core programming principles and low-level systems development.
+Grounded in a rigorous academic background from BSS and BCP.</span>

 ---

 ## Current Focus

-- Mastering the C programming language and fundamental data structures
+- <span style="color: #AF7A5F;">Mastering the C programming language and fundamental data structures</span>
-- Developing a "Reverse Duck Hunt" game using the Raylib library
+- <span style="color: #AF7A5F;">Developing a "Reverse Duck Hunt" game using the Raylib library</span>
-- Strengthening my understanding of computer science fundamentals
+- <span style="color: #AF7A5F;">Strengthening my understanding of computer science fundamentals</span>

 ## Toolkit